-The office is an arm's-length agency of the Ontario government, reporting to the Minister of Citizenship and Immigration every year.
+The office is an arm's-length agency of the Ontario government, reporting to the Minister of Citizenship, Immigration and International Trade every year.
 It is independent of the Ontario government and of the regulated professions and trades.

 The office is necessary because people should be able to put their professional skills and experience to work, regardless of where they were educated.
 Many newcomers to Ontario have had difficulty getting into the regulated professions through no fault of their own.